JustLikeCheese/NexToast/docs/index.md

   - title: Native Toast
     details: NexToast is fully compatible with native Toast, with identical UI and animation effects.
 ---

+## Introduction
+In Android 12, Google added limitations to Toast, restricting it to an icon and two lines of text.
+Google hoped that we would use Snackbar to replace Toast.
+However, the original Toast was obviously lighter and more convenient than Snackbar.
+Thus, NexToast was born.
+It removes the icon and two-line text restrictions of the original Toast, extends Toast's methods, and its display effect and usage are consistent with the original Toast.

 ## Usage